mardon/PrestaShop_aktcsv/README.md

 PrestaShop_aktcsv
 ================================================

-Update price and stock (or just stock) quantity in PrestaShop 1.5.6 and 1.6.6 from CSV
+Update price and stock quantity (or just stock or price)  in PrestaShop 1.5.6.2 and 1.6.0.6 from CSV

 based on AktCSV from sokon.pl for PS 1.4 [PL]

-Download working [PL] aktcsv.zip from zip subfolder Install in PrestaShop 1.5.6
+Download working [PL] aktcsv.zip from zip subfolder Install in PrestaShop 1.5.6.2
-You need add to /config/settings.inc.php: define('_DB_SER_', 'localhost'); //Database server address define('_DB_PORT_', '3306');     //Database server port

   Multishop feature - untested.